ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 *  Create a working folder on your disk.

-*  With RM closed, make a cop of your main database, rename it, and put it into the working folder.
+*  With RM closed, make a cop of your main database, rename it, and put the copy into the working folder.
 Never run the utility directly on you main database file.

 *  Copy these files from the downloaded zip file to the working folder- ChangeSourceTemplate.exe